neurobioinfo/MTSvieweR/README.md

 # MTSvieweR
-Welcome to MTSviewer, a database of mitochondrial proteins integrating.
+Welcome to MTSviewer, a database for the study of mitochondrial proteins which integrates AlphaFold stuctures, cleavage predictions, N-terminomics, and genetic variants.

 ## Features
 - MTS predictions